unahouExosite/docs/scripting/README.md

 * `settimezone(timezone)`

-    The timezone set for the script affects the output of the 'date' function.
+    The timezone set for the script affects the output of the `date` function.

     By default, scripts use the UTC timezone.
 Scripts can call this function to switch to a different timezone.
 The new timezone setting will remain in effect